 Step 2 – Offer letter

-Within 3 working days of your application, you will be contacted by a Personal Education Planner who will let you know if we require any further documentation from you or if we are able to offer you a place at our college.
+Within 3 working days of your application, you will be contacted by an Education Adviser who will let you know if we require any further documentation from you or if we are able to offer you a place at our college.

 Any conditional or unconditional offers will be emailed to you.